anvix9/basis_research_agents/README.md

-# Multi-Agent Research Intelligence Pipeline
+# SEEKER

-A locally-running multi-agent system for deep, interdisciplinary research.
-Give it a research question — it excavates the intellectual history, maps the gaps, proposes approaches, evaluates their feasibility, synthesises a research narrative, and produces a final document.
-You stay in control through three mandatory review breaks.
+**A multi-agent research intelligence pipeline for deep, traceable academic work.**

+Give it a research question.
+It excavates the intellectual history, maps the gaps, proposes approaches, stress-tests their feasibility, synthesises a narrative, and delivers two final documents: a Research Brief and an Understanding Map.
+You stay in control through three mandatory human review breaks.

+**Current version: v10.4**

 ---